raccoon-dev/DNetLog/README.md

 ## Log data from your application
 Sample log application is attached to project.

-1. Add **DNetLog** folder to system or project search path.
+1. Add **DNetLog** folder to the system or project search path or copy DNLog.Client.pas, DNLog.Types.pas and DNLog.Sender.pas files to your project.
-2. Add files "DNLog.Types" and "DNLog.client" to uses list.
+2. Add unit "DNLog.Client" to the uses list.
 3. Log data, using functions:

 ```